sayyadirfanali/pilaf/README.md

 Pilaf can help you structure your code in the pattern-matching style popular in languages like Erlang and Haskell.

+Pilaf is implemented in less than 200 lines of vanilla JavaScript and is a standalone library with no any dependencies.

 ## Examples

 Here is a simple recursive function to calculate the sum of an array written in